mdhighfi/streaming-data/README.md

+# Compute Stats

-Given a generator that produces data in a csv format, computes various stats of the data.
+Given a generator that produces data in a csv format, computes various stats for the data.